lachlandeer/replication-games-corrupted-algo/README.md

 Additionally, cite our replication report as:

-[Lachlan Deer, Adithya  Krishna, Lyla Zhang].
+Lachlan Deer, Adithya  Krishna, Lyla Zhang.
 (2025).
 "Replication Report:  Corrupted By Algorithms?
 How AI-generated And Human-written Advice Shape (Dis)Honesty".
 I4R Discussion Paper Series XXX

 This project is licensed under the [MIT License](LICENSE).